doerayme1224-bot/Higher_Education_Analysis/README.md

 # Higher Education Consulting Analytics: The Factors That Affect Graduation Rates
 ## Project Purpose
-The purpose of this project is top look at how many aspects within the higher education sphere affect graduation rates, and strategies on how these differences can be addressed
+The purpose of this project is to develop a model which can predict the cost of in-state tuition for a school in the USA based on a couple of factors.
 ## Data Dictionary
 ```
 College Name: The full name of that specific university